MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 TO URL

 Specifies the URL to use for the backup operation.
-The URL format is used for creating backups to the Windows Azure storage service.
+The URL format is used for creating backups to the Microsoft Azure storage service.

-> [!NOTE]
-> The NUL disk device will discard all information sent to it and should only be used for testing.
-This is not for production use.

 > [!IMPORTANT]
 > In order to backup to multiple devices when backing up to URL, you must use Shared Access Signature (SAS) tokens.
 For examples creating a Shared Access Signature, see [SQL Server Backup to URL](../../relational-databases/backup-restore/sql-server-backup-to-url.md) and [Simplifying creation of SQL Credentials with Shared Access Signature (SAS) tokens on Azure Storage with Powershell](http://blogs.msdn.com/b/sqlcat/archive/2015/03/21/simplifying-creation-sql-credentials-with-shared-access-signature-sas-keys-on-azure-storage-containers-with-powershell.aspx).

-> [!NOTE]
-> The NUL device will discard all input sent to this file, however the backup will still mark all pages as backed up.

-For more information, see [Backup Devices &#40;SQL Server&#41;](../../relational-databases/backup-restore/backup-devices-sql-server.md).

 *n*
 Is a placeholder that indicates that up to 64 backup devices may be specified in a comma-separated list.